Study of Interplanetary Magnetic Field with Ground State Alignment: Introduction

+Here we emphasize that the GSA we discuss in this paper differs from the Hanle effect employed in the solar magnetism.
+The magnitude of magnetic field detectable through GSA is in the sub-gauss regime, the regime of magnetic field in diffuse medium.
+In this case, the effect of magnetic field is mainly on the ground state, where magnetic mixing happens, as long as the Larmor frequency is higher than the excitation rate of the atom's ground level.
+Compared with this, however, the Hanle effect takes place in the higher magnetic field regime.
+Hanle effect requires the magnetic field to influence the upper level of atoms, thus Larmor frequency should be high enough to be comparable with the Einstein coefficient of the atom's upper level (see \citealt{Trujillo}).
+Moreover, most of the diffuse media, for example interplanetary media, have the magnetic field in the regime of GSA, so we consider only this effect.

-Vega spacecrafts (vega1 and vega2) were sent to Venus and to Comet Halley was implemented by the USSR with international participation.
-The main spacecraft encounter with Comet Halley was in March 6 and 9, 1986.
-Data were obtained during both the encounter and cruise phases of the mission.\footnote{see \url{ftp://nssdcftp.gsfc.nasa.gov/spacecraft_data/vega/mag/}}
+In this paper, we apply the GSA to synthetic observations of Jupiter's Io and comet Halley.
+We use the magnetic field data of the two objects, detected by space probes before.\footnote{Galileo spacecraft was sent to Jupiter for an 8-year mission in Jovian system.
+We downloaded the data of Jupiter's magnetic field from NASA PDS-PPI (see \citealt{Kivelson}).
+Vega spacecrafts (vega1 and vega2) were sent to Venus and to comet Halley.
+This mission was implemented by the USSR with international participation.
+The main spacecraft encounter with Halley was in March 6 and 9, 1986.
+Data were obtained during both the encounter and cruise phases of the mission.
+See \url{ftp://nssdcftp.gsfc.nasa.gov/spacecraftdata/vega/mag/}} Namely, we synthetically observe the sodium emission D lines of the two sources, partially motivated by the fact that there is abundant sodium in the wake of Io and the body of Halley.
+The alignment of sodium was calculated in \citet{Yan2007}.

-Undoubtedly, compared to the vast interplanetary space that magnetic fields prevail, the information we can get from space crafts is far less adequate.
-With these studies, we try to demonstrate atomic alignment as an easy, but powerful magnetic diagnostics.
+Undoubtedly, compared to the vast interplanetary space that magnetic field prevails in, the information we can get from spacecrafts is far less than adequate.
+With this study, we try to demonstrate GSA as an easy but powerful magnetic diagnostic.
+It even has higher space resolution than that of the direct detection in space.
 It enables a tomography of interplanetary magnetic field without sending thousands of space probes.

-In what follows, we first discuss the basic idea of atomic alignment, giving some important formula that is necessary for our synthetic observation in \S2.
-Then talk a little about the frame rotation in \S3, which is simple but sometimes confusing.
-We present the observation result of the magnetic field traced by Io in \S4 and discuss the advantage of atomic alignment to detect the interplanetary magnetic field.
-The synthetic observation of Comet Halley is discussed in \S5.
-The discussion and the summary are provided in, respectively, \S6 and \S7.
+In what follows, we first introduce the basic idea of GSA and how the magnetic field is involved in this process in \S2.
+Then we present the synthetic observation of the magnetic fields traced by Io and Halley in \S3 and discuss the influence of the magnetic field on the polarization of the scattering light in \S4.
+In \S5, the feasibility of real observation is discussed.
+The discussion and the summary are provided in \S6 and \S7, respectively.